 John Cuneo grew up in the tough competitive world of Sharpie sailing.
 He was the national champion in the 18 foot Sharpie class in 1956, 1958 and 1960 and in the lightweight Sharpie class in 1961, 1962, 1964 and 1965.
 Later in 1965 he moved into the international 505 class to compete in the world series in Adelaide.
 Without prior competition in the class, he won the Australian Championship and then finished third in the world series.

 Moving into the international Dragon class, he won the Australian Championship in 1968/69.
-He represented Australia at the 1968 Mexico Olympic Games with Tom Anderson and John Ferguson.
+He represented Australia at the 1968 Mexico Olympic Games with Tom Anderson and John Ferguson finishing fifth in the competition.
 This was the best result Australia had achieved in this highly competitive class, but Cuneo was unhappy with it.
 He then set himself a four year goal to win selection for the 1972 Munich Games and to prove himself the best in the world.

 During these four years he won the English Speaking Union Dragon Championship and the Australian Dragon championship in Brisbane in 1969.
 Following this he went to Majorca, Spain, but narrowly missed the World Championship by one point.

 The selection races for the 1972 Olympics almost saw the dream slip away.
 Suffering from a bowel infection, he and his crew of Tom Anderson and John Shaw fought back from third midway through the series to win by .6 of a point.